Ethnessa/Ethnessa/README.md

 - Accessing DB storage can be done from `ServerBase.GlobalDatabase` or `ServerBase.LocalDatabase`.
 These are both IMongoDatabase objects.
 - ServerPlayer has been renamed to **ServerConsolePlayer**
 - UserAccounts can now have **multiple groups, account-independent permissions, weighted and user-preferred prefixes**
 - **Default groups re-worked:** only three groups are created and are not enforced, except for "default" and "guest" (which can be configured if you'd like to change the names).
 One un-enforced group is created called "admin", this group has the `*` flag, which means it has all permissions.
 This group can be removed.
 We have removed the enforcement of a super-admin group in place of forcing the console to have a user account with all permissions added by default.
 This means you can also change the permissions the server console itself has, which isn't really recommended, but you can.
+- **Introducing.. tags!** Tags are prefixes that can be appended to user's chat messages alongside the user's group prefix.
+As many can be toggled on or off.
+Why would you want this?
+Let's say you want staff members to have a "[Staff]" tag while also retaining their other group tags.
-- Ban system has been redone
+- Ban & mute system has been redone
 - Most commands have been ripped out

 ## Why?